Balance of Payments

 Structure of the Balance of Payments

 The Balance of Payments (BoP): is a record of all financial transactions between a country and the rest of the world.
-It must always balance.
+It must always balance, meaning that the sum of all credits (inflows) must equal the sum of all debits (outflows).

-Current Account: Records trade in goods and services, income flows, and current transfers.
+Current Account: Records trade in goods and services, income from investments, and transfers such as foreign aid.

 The Current Account